 To contact us in your country of residence, please click here.

-Severe forms of fluid retention have been reported.
-Unexpected rapid weight gain should be investigated.
-Use with caution in patients with uncontrolled or significant cardiac disease and in patients who have or may develop prolongation of QTc.
+IMPORTANT SAFETY INFORMATION for TASIGNA (nilotinib) Capsules Use with caution in patients with uncontrolled or significant cardiac disease and in patients who have or may develop prolongation of QTc.
 Low levels of potassium or magnesium must be corrected prior to Tasigna administration.
 Monitor closely for an effect on the QTc interval.
 Baseline ECG is recommended prior to initiating therapy and as clinically indicated.
-Uncommon cases (0.1 to 1%) of sudden death have been reported in clinical studies in patients with significant risk factors.
+Cases of sudden death have been reported in clinical studies in patients with significant risk factors.
+Avoid use of concomitant drugs known to prolong the QT interval and strong CYP3A4 inhibitors.
+Avoid food 2 hours before and 1 hour after taking dose.
+Reactivation of hepatitis B can occur in patients who are chronic carriers of this virus after receiving TKI treatment.